Scoville Scale Guide: How to Measure Pepper Heat for Perfect Spice Control

 Digital kitchen scale next to various hot peppers and spice jars

-Cooking Tips with Different Heat Levels
+Cooking Tips for Different Heat Levels

 Now that you've got the tools and knowledge, let's get cooking!
 Here's how to work with peppers at different heat levels: